bgottlob/LILI-Interpreter/docs/source/interpreterdemo.rst

 interpreter module demo
 =======================

+.. _initial-setup:

 Initial Setup
 ------------------------------------------
 .. include:: known_actions.txt
    :literal:

-Each line in this input file represents one **action set**.
-All actions in the a synonym set are recognized as having the same meaning (they are known as synonyms), and will be interpreted and executed by LILI in the same exact way.
-For example, *show* and *teach* are synonyms, so the commands *Show me how to wash my hands* and *Teach me how to wash my hands* are exactly the same to LILI.
+Each line in this input file represents one :ref:`action set <action-set>`.
+All :ref:`actions <action>` in an set are recognized as having the same meaning and will be interpreted and executed by LILI in the same exact way.
+For example, *show* and *teach* are considered synonyms since they are in the same action set.
+Therefore the commands *Show me how to wash my hands* and *Teach me how to wash my hands* have the exact same meaning to the interpreter.

-Each action set has an index value (referred to as the **action set index**), which is simply the line number the set is found on minus 1.
-The action set index of the action set *[move, go]* is 0, the index of *[turn, twist, rotate]* is 1, and so on.
+Each action set has an :ref:`action set index value <action-set-index>`, which is calculated as the line number the set is found on minus 1.

+* For example:

+   * *[move, go]* has an action set index of 0
+   * *[turn, twist, rotate]* has an action set index of 1

 .. testsetup:: *

    import interpreter.interpreter as interp

-The following code generates two important data structures in the interpretation task.
-The first is the list of known actions, which is a list of tuples containing the action along with its action set index.
-The other is a list of **object extractor functions**, which are functions that pick out key words (known as **objects**) from the command and label them with semantic tags, thus indicating how LILI should interact with each object.

 .. testcode::